-The results of the soluble sulfate testing indicate that the selected sample of the on-site soils contain a concentration of soluble sulfates that corresponds to Class S0 with respect to the American Concrete Institute (ACI) Publication 318-14 Building Code Requirements for Structural Concrete and Commentary, Section 4.3.
+The results of the soluble sulfate testing indicated a sulfate concentration of approximately 0.001 percent for the selected sample of the near-surface soils.
+This concentration is considered to be "not applicable" (S0) with respect to the American Concrete Institute (ACI) Publication 318-14 Building Code Requirements for Structural Concrete and Commentary, Section 4.3.
 Therefore, specialized concrete mix designs are not considered to be necessary, with regard to sulfate protection purposes.
 It is, however, recommended that additional soluble sulfate testing be conducted at the completion of rough grading to verify the soluble sulfate concentrations of the soils which are present at pad grade within the building area.